Lingelo/gbts/readme.md

 ## Next developments

+* I am working on the use of gbdk libraries (gb / gb.h for example).
+Compiling by referring to headers does not work for the moment: [See issue here](https://github.com/andrei-markeev/ts2c-target-esp-idf/issues/1)
-I am trying to deploy gbts as a node module.
+* I am trying to deploy gbts as a node module.
 An error occurs on Windows when launching the gbts command once deployed.
 See : [Stackoverflow issue](https://stackoverflow.com/questions/65136317/installing-locally-and-globally-a-npm-depency-produces-an-error-while-executing).